openenergymonitor/emonTxFirmware/emonTxV3/readme.md

 ### RFM12B Examples:
-* *emonTxV3_3phase_Voltage* - 3-phase sketch
+* **emonTxV3_3phase_Voltage** - 3-phase sketch

-* *emonTxV3_CurrentOnly* - Apparent Power Example - Use this example if only using CT sensors.
+* **emonTxV3_CurrentOnly** - Apparent Power Example - Use this example if only using CT sensors.
 Monitors AC current using one CT sensor and transmit data via wireless using RFM12B to emonBase.

-* *emonTxV3_RealPower_Voltage* -Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
+* **emonTxV3_RealPower_Voltage** -Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
 AC-AC plug-in adapter to monitors AC RMS voltage and give real power and current direction readings.

-* *emonTxV3_continuous* - PLL continuous sampling example contributed by MartinR, as used in PV controller MK2
+* **emonTxV3_continuous** - PLL continuous sampling example contributed by MartinR, as used in PV controller MK2

-* *emonTxV3_Pulse* - pulse counting example for interfacing with utility meter see [technical wiki documentation](http://wiki.openenergymonitor.org/index.php?title=EmonTx_V3#Utility_Meter_Interface)
+* **emonTxV3_Pulse** - pulse counting example for interfacing with utility meter see [technical wiki documentation](http://wiki.openenergymonitor.org/index.php?title=EmonTx_V3#Utility_Meter_Interface)

 ## SRF Firmware
 **Caution: These have not been tested or calibrated extensively**

 * SRF___Low_Power___Current_only_Apparent_Power

+# License
-The emonTx firmware is released under the GNU GPL V3 license
+emonTx firmware is released under the GNU GPL V3 license http://openenergymonitor.org/emon/node/4

 The documentation is subject to GNU Free Documentation License